mzfr/notes/Learning-Vim.md

 * :set number
     - Show line number

-## To Select and comment multiples lines
+## To Select and comment multiple lines

 * Select the first caracter of your block